As featured in the Sunday Times, follow in the footsteps of comedian and author Tony Hawks exploring the best of Albania’s culture and coastline.

 Visit archaeological sites, monasteries, castles and UNESCO heritage sites and then relax in the coastal resort of Ksamil with its calm, turquoise waters and stretch of white sandy beach.

-Gjirokaster, an UNESCO World Heritage Site, known by many as the City of Stone, comprises of hundreds of Ottoman-style tower houses with distinctive stone roofs, wooden balconies and white-washed stone walls.
+On arrival at Tirana airport meet your local driver/guide.
+Drive towards Gjirokaster, stopping first in the port city of Durres where you will visit the ancient city walls, the Roman amphitheatre and the Byzantine forum of the city.
+Durres is the main port and the second biggest city in the country.
+Next stop will be in Ardenica, where you will visit its monastery.
+The monastery is famed as being the place where, in 1451, the marriage of Albania’s national hero, Skanderbeg to Andronika Arianiti was celebrated.
+Continue to Gjirokaster and check in to your hotel.
+Gjirokaster, a UNESCO World Heritage Site, known by many as the City of Stone, comprises of hundreds of Ottoman-style tower houses with distinctive stone roofs, wooden balconies and white-washed stone walls.
 Dominated by the sheer flanks of its vast castle, Gjirokaster is a magical city with a tumultuous past.
 From feudal stronghold to Ottoman jewel to Italian colony, the city has known many rulers and has inspired poets, authors and artists.
-A walk around the network of cobbled streets will transport you back in time.
-A visit to the vast 13th-century Castle brings the adventurous tales of medieval rulers and communist atrocities alive.
-(B,L,D)
+A walk around the network of cobbled streets will surely transport you back in time and a visit to the vast 13th-century Castle brings the adventurous tales of medieval rulers and communist atrocities alive.
+(B)